Jack-Coutts/frequentists_statistics_course__CRICK/README.md

 A probability distribution describes the likelihood of an individual from the population having a given value for a variable/feature of interest, if that individual was selected at random.
 The most famous probability distribution is the Gaussian distribution, more commonly called a Normal distribution or a Bell Curve, which is shown in figure 2.
+For most continuous variables, you can abstract your population to a normal distribution.
+In simple terms, a distribution is supposed to show how things would look if you had your whole population.
+From your distribution, you can estimate the population parameters like the mean, median, and variance.
+You can generate hypotheses from distributions; for example, the mean global height in humans is 169 cm.

 ![](./images/normal_distribution.png)
 *Figure 2.
-A Normal Distribution.*
+A Normal distribution representing global heights.*

+**Parameters** and **Statistics** are key terms which can be easy to confuse when working with samples and distributions.
+Parameters refer to values you obtain from a distribution, and statistics refer to values you get from a sample (data which is subset of a population).
+The mean and median statistics from a sample are typically a good estimate for their counterpart parameters (the mean and median of the population - which is represented by a distribution).
+This is not the case for the variance, the variance statistic is very unlikely to be a good estimate of the variance parameter.
+This is because a sample of a population is highly unlikely to contain the most extreme values; for example, when considering global human height you are unlikely to sample the shortest and tallest person.
+Consequently, a different statistic called the sample variance is used instead of variance when estimating the population variance.
+The sample variance (S²) applies a correction to make it a better estimate of the population variance.

+## 3. Hypothesis Testing